 Volos sits in the foothills of Mount Pelion and is built on the area of the ancient cities of Demetrias, Pagasae, and Iolkos.
 Nearby are the ancient settlements of Dimini and Sesklo, the Archaeological Museum, and the picturesque hillside village of Makrinitsa.

 Mykonos, one of the Cyclades islands, features white-washed buildings, a charming waterfront, and famous windmills.
 Its narrow and labyrinthine central streets were originally designed to confuse pirates.
 Join fellow cruisers this evening for a Hillsdale College farewell reception.

 Day Thirteen | Thursday, June 4

-Disembark the Regent Seven Seas Voyager for your return flight home.
+Disembark from the Regent Seven Seas Voyager for your return flight home.